bob-fornal/work-notes/Cloud/AWS/CSAA/Solutions-Architecture-Discussions.md

 * Shopping cart.
 * Hundreds of simultaneous users.
-* Scale, maintain horizontal scalability, and keep the web application as stateless as possible.
+* Scale, maintain horizontal scalability and keep the web application as stateless as possible.
 * Users should not lose their shopping cart.
-* Users shouls have their details (address, etc.) in a database.
+* Users should have their details (address, etc.) in a database.

 ### 1. Start